gdwnldsKSC/qemu-msvc/ReadMe.md

 # Progress Updates

+11/25/25 - Introducing glib, which is required for more modern qemu versions.

 11/23/2025 - We're in qemu 0.15.x territory now, but there is a large outstanding issue with how TCG works post 0.12.5 that is only partially resolved, causing large issues for x86 guests.
 This will be resolved soon, however, until then, while it works for bios and partially booting